A PHP Error was encountered

 Even though the station operates on a 24-hour schedule, the TVes plays the national anthem three times a day

-While ratings figure are not yet available, The Economist has claimed that TVes has failed to catch on with Venezuelans, with the station struggling to reach 10% of RCTV's viewers.
+While ratings figure are not yet available, The Economist claimed in July 2007, two months after the channel was founded, that TVes has failed to catch on with Venezuelans, with the station struggling to reach 10% of RCTV's viewers.

 External links